rust-lang/book/src/ch03-01-variables-and-mutability.md

 ```

 Using `mut`, we are allowed to change the value that `x` binds to from `5` to
 `6`.
-In some cases you'll want to make a variable mutable because it makes the
+In some cases you’ll want to make a variable mutable because it makes the
 code easier to understand than an implementation that only uses immutable
 variables.
-In cases where you're using large data structures, mutating an
+In cases where you’re using large data structures, mutating an
 instance in place may be faster than copying and returning newly allocated
 instances.
 It all depends on the tradeoffs you want to make in your situation.